ABM & A-1 Logo Small

 • Microwave: Microwave mixers can hold temperatures within 0.5 degrees F

-• Load Cells: Mixers can be put on load cells to weigh and control inputs that are not self-weighed
+• Load Cells: Mixers can be put on load cells to weigh and control inputs that are not self-weighed or metered with another solution.

 • Custom Lids: Various inputs or lids of custom shapes, lift-assist, or safety features can be added